 What will my stay be like at Gelenk-Klinik?

 During your inpatient stay at Gelenk-Klinik you will have a single-occupancy room.
-The room has a bathroom with shower and WC.
-All rooms include towels, a bath robe and slippers.
-They further include a mini-bar and safe.
+The room has a bathroom with a shower and WC.
+All rooms include towels, a bathrobe and slippers.
+They further include a mini-bar and a safe.
 All rooms also have a television.
 You only need to bring your personal medication, comfortable clothes and sleepwear.
-After surgery you will receive 24-hour care from experienced nursing staff and experienced physiotherapists.
+After surgery, you will receive 24-hour care from experienced nursing staff and experienced physiotherapists.
 The inpatient stay following CS surgery is typically 4 days.
 Your family members can stay at a hotel within walking distance.
-We will gladly take care of the reservation and planning your stay for you.
+We will gladly take care of the reservation and plan your stay for you.

 What do I need to keep in mind after surgery?

 After surgery you should rest your spine and avoid any sudden movement.
 Your cervical spine will be immobilised with a neck brace (cervical collar or brace) for 2 to 3 days.
 This limits head rotation to 30°.
 Depending on the physician’s instructions you will receive manual therapy to resolve functional disorders of the musculoskeletal system from our experienced physiotherapists.
 The sutures do not need to be removed, as we use special absorbable sutures.
 So, you will already be able to shower 7 days after surgery.

 - Inpatient treatment: 4 days

 - Earliest return flight: 7 days after surgery

 - Recommended return flight: 14 days after surgery

 - Showering permitted: 7 days after surgery